-Since residents and nonresident aliens are taxed differently, it is important for you to determine your status.
-You are considered a nonresident alien for any period that you are neither a U.S. citizen nor resident alien.
+Because residents and nonresident aliens are taxed differently, it is important for you to determine your tax status.
+You are considered a nonresident alien for any period that you are neither a U.S. citizen nor a resident alien for tax purposes.

 You are considered a resident alien if you met one of the following two tests for the calendar year:

-The first test is the "green card test."
-If at any time during the calendar year you were a lawful permanent resident of the United States according to the immigration laws, and this status has not been rescinded or administratively or judicially determined to have been abandoned, you are considered to have met the green card test.
+- The green card test - You are considered to have met the green card test if at any time during the calendar year, you were a lawful permanent resident of the United States according to the immigration laws, and this status has not been rescinded or administratively or judicially determined to have been abandoned.

 - All 50 states and the District of Columbia,